sshunter/hide-player-frame-addon/README.md

 My WoW sub is currently lapsed; I am mostly checking this in so I can find it late and, likewise, I can't currently test if the addon works with Classic or Cataclysm Classic.

+This is not published to Curse or WowInterface, et al. I use [WowUp](https://wowup.io/) as my addon installer and can simply point it at this github repository to install the addon.